ParjadM/ParjadM/README.md

 ## Daily jokes
-* Why do junior devs always feel lost in JavaScript?
+* Why did the junior developer break up with their code?
-* Because they can’t scope their problems properly!
+* Because it just wasn’t responsive enough!